lirantal/licensewatch/README.md

-This module reads the `node_modules` directory of a given path and fetches all licenses from reading each module's `package.json` and aggregates their counts into an hashmap object of licenses.
+This module reads the `node_modules` directory of a given path and fetches all licenses from reading each module's `package.json` and aggregates their counts into a hashmap object of licenses.

+## Implementation

+Current implementation is with an Observable pattern so consumers need to add listeners to events the module emits.

+Previous version of this module includes a [Promises-based implementation](https://github.com/lirantal/licenses-fetch/releases/tag/v1.0.0-promises) and complete code coverage.

 ## Installation